-This figure shows that, to achieve high VDO recovery for the parameters suggested by the Vanish authors, the attacker needs to have at least an 80% chance of learning each stored share.
+This figure shows that, to achieve high VDO recovery, the attacker needs to have at least an 80% chance of learning each stored share.
 Our experiments suggest that this would require more than 60,000 Sybils.
 Although Vuze allows each IP address the attacker owns to participate with up to 65,535 node IDs (one for each UDP port), the attacker may not have sufficient computing resources to maintain so many Sybils concurrently, and the necessary bandwidth might also be prohibitively high.